gost/docs/gost_raspberrypi.md

 - Dashboard: In browser go to http://raspberrypi:8080

-If dashboard is working, you can continue with the <a href="https://github.com/gost/workshops/blob/master/README.md">Workshop exercises</a>.
+If dashboard is working, you can continue with the <a href="https://github.com/gost/workshops/blob/master/2_configuration.md">Workshop exercises</a> to configure GOST.
 Make sure to replace 'localhost' with 'raspberrypi' in the exercises.